 Block on Trump's Asylum Ban Upheld by Supreme Court

 Working remotely has changed the way many of us approach our 9 to 5.
-One study found that around 70% of people work from home at least one day a week, and 53% spend at least half the week working remotely.
+Even before the worldwide outbreak of COVID-19 pushed many to work remotely, one study found that around 70% of people worked from home at least one day a week, and 53% spent at least half the week working remotely.
 Even attorneys are starting to jump on the bandwagon, trading late nights at the office for simply taking their laptop home.
 However, keeping client information safe means ensuring your home setup is as secure as the one in your office.

 These tips will help you protect your data when you're working from home:

 When you first set up a wireless network, the router comes with a default name and password.
 However, the default network name can alert hackers as to what type of router you're using, and if they know the manufacturer that default password becomes easier to guess.
 Changing both to something unique, but without personal information, will help protect your network (and your personal information).

 Most wireless routers come with encryption, but their default setting is often "off."
 Turning on this feature adds another layer of protection to your wireless network.
 Encryption scrambles the information transmitted between your computer and your wireless router, rendering it useless for anyone who intercepts it.